Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Verdict

-As of March 9, 2026, Zepbound (tirzepatide) is the only obesity drug FDA-approved for obstructive sleep apnea.
+As of May 23, 2026, Zepbound (tirzepatide) is the only obesity drug FDA-approved for obstructive sleep apnea.
 The approval came on December 20, 2024, based on the SURMOUNT-OSA trial showing ~18% weight loss and a 51–52% reduction in AHI (apnea-hypopnea index).
-Retatrutide is studying OSA as a pre-specified endpoint in the TRIUMPH-3 Phase 3 trial, with results expected in 2026.
+Retatrutide is studying OSA as a pre-specified endpoint in the TRIUMPH-3 Phase 3 trial and, per Lilly’s May 2026 pipeline disclosure, in an expanded Phase 3 study for moderate-to-severe obstructive sleep apnea as a standalone indication.
+Lilly’s pivotal obesity readout TRIUMPH-1 (May 21, 2026) landed at 28.3% mean weight loss at 80 weeks (12 mg), with up to 30.3% at 104 weeks — suggesting potentially larger AHI reductions than tirzepatide if the OSA-specific data hold.
 No other obesity drug — including semaglutide, CagriSema, or survodutide — has an FDA-approved OSA indication or an active OSA-focused trial.

 Before this approval, the standard of care for OSA was continuous positive airway pressure (CPAP) therapy.
 No prescription drug had demonstrated sufficient efficacy in a controlled trial to earn an FDA indication.
 Zepbound changed that.

 No other GLP-1 receptor agonist, dual agonist, or triple agonist has an FDA-approved OSA indication.
 Semaglutide (Wegovy/Ozempic) is not approved for sleep apnea.
 CagriSema and survodutide have no OSA-specific trial data.
-Retatrutide is actively studying the question but has not reported results.
+Retatrutide is actively studying the question on two tracks — TRIUMPH-3 with OSA as a pre-specified endpoint, and a dedicated Phase 3 study in moderate-to-severe obstructive sleep apnea disclosed in Lilly’s May 2026 pipeline update — but has not yet reported results.

 What Did the SURMOUNT-OSA Trial Show?

-The SURMOUNT-OSA trial was a randomized, double-blind, placebo-controlled Phase 3 study evaluating tirzepatide in adults with moderate-to-severe obstructive sleep apnea and obesity.
+The SURMOUNT-OSA trial was a randomized, double-blind, placebo-controlled Phase 3 study evaluating tirzepatide in adults with moderate-to-severe obstructive sleep apnea and obesity, typically reflected in elevated body mass index.
 The trial had two arms: one with patients not using CPAP at baseline, and one with patients using CPAP.

 The headline results were significant.
 Tirzepatide produced approximately 18% body weight loss and reduced the apnea-hypopnea index (AHI) by 51–52% versus baseline.
-AHI is the primary clinical measure of sleep apnea severity — it counts the number of apnea and hypopnea events per hour of sleep.
+AHI is the primary clinical measure of sleep apnea severity — it counts the number of apnea and hypopnea events per hour of sleep and is also used to track OSA severity over time.

 Perhaps more notable: 42–50% of patients achieved disease remission, defined as an AHI below 5 events per hour.
-An AHI below 5 is clinically considered normal — meaning nearly half the patients in the trial no longer met the diagnostic threshold for sleep apnea.
+An AHI below 5 is clinically considered normal — meaning nearly half the patients in the trial no longer met the diagnostic threshold for sleep apnea, and reductions in AHI generally help improve symptoms.

-These results were robust enough for the FDA to grant a new indication — the first time any drug had cleared that bar for OSA.
+These results were strong enough for the FDA to grant a new indication — the first time any drug had cleared that bar for OSA.

 Lilly Approval Announcement Data